Electrolysed water: Proposed use as a disinfectant

 Both sodium hydroxide and hypochlorous acid can be disinfecting agents; The key to effective sanitation is to have a high proportion of hypochlorous acid present, this happens between acidic and neutral pH conditions.

 Under some controlled circumstances, EOW can kill bacteria and inactivate viruses.
 Freshly made EOW (used within 2 minutes of creation) was shown to achieve a 5-log reduction in pathogens.

 The disinfectant claims of EOW are based on a formulation containing a mixed oxidant with a corrosive pH of 2.53.

 EPA registration

 Although the field of electro-chemical activation (ECA) technology has existed for more than 40 years, companies producing such solutions have only recently approached the U.S. Environmental Protection Agency (EPA) seeking registration.
 Recently, a number of companies that manufacture electrolytic devices have sought and received EPA registration as a disinfectant.

-Drawbacks and Risks
+Drawbacks and risks

 Electrolyzed alkaline water loses its potency quickly and cannot be stored for long.
-Electrolysis machines can be but are not necessarily expensive to purchase and operate.
+Electrolysis machines can be, but are not necessarily, expensive to purchase and operate.
 The electrolysis process needs to be monitored and measured to obtain the correct potency.

-Hypochlorous acid, hypochlorite ions, and free chlorine can all react with benign contaminants in tap water to create undesired and harmful byproducts - see Disinfection by-products.
+Hypochlorous acid, hypochlorite ions, and free chlorine can all react with benign contaminants in tap water to create undesired and harmful byproducts.
+See disinfection by-products for more information.